Soufi0202/bagisto-store/README.md

 Support this project by becoming a sponsor.
 Your logo will show up here with a link to your website.

 <a href="https://opencollective.com/bagisto" target="_blank"><img src="https://opencollective.com/bagisto/sponsors.svg?width=890&isActive=true"></a>

+# "Test deployment - Oct 12, 2025"
+# Or just add an extra line break